 No matter which method you use to apply for food stamps, you will need to undergo an interview.
 This part of the process is used to verify the information you provided on the application.
 You will either have a food stamp phone interview or be required to attend an in-person meeting.

-If anything was missing from your form, your case worker may also request it at this time.
+If anything was missing from your form, your caseworker may also request it at this time.
 You should prepare for your meeting by gathering all of the paperwork you may need to back up your information.
 Learn more about the interview process when you download our free guide.

 About SNAP Recertification in Arizona

 A food stamp renewal will be required once your benefit period ends.
-The length of your benefit period depends on your circumstances, and may range from a few months to two years.
+The length of your benefit period depends on your circumstances and may range from a few months to two years.

 The renewal process is similar to filling out an original application and undergoing your initial interview.
-During a SNAP recertification, you will need to provide your most current household information.
+During SNAP recertification, you will need to provide your most current household information.

 Any changes to your income, household size or other circumstances must be reported.
 As long as you still meet the eligibility requirements, you may continue to receive assistance.
 However, keep in mind that your benefit amount or the length of your certification period may change.

-How to Appeal a Food Stamps Denial in Arizona
+About Appealing a Food Stamps Denial in Arizona

 In the event you have your food stamps denied in Arizona, you may request an appeal.
 It is also possible to appeal any decisions that change your benefit amount.
 The food stamps appeal process involves requesting a fair hearing.